Step 1: Application & Contract

 Step 3: On-site Assessment

 - Agency contacts ILEAC to request the on-site assessment.

-- ILEAC selects two assessors from an available pool to conduct the on-site assessment.
+- ILEAC selects assessors from an available pool to conduct the on-site assessment.

-- ILEAC makes all lodging and per diem arrangements for the assessment team.
+- ILEAC makes all lodging and per diem arrangements for the assessment team (if applicable).

 - Assessors review all standards and verify the agency’s compliance with those standards through file review, interview, observation, etc.